 Is there a natural way to get high?

 Perhaps a challenging concept to define, altering your state of mind, improving your outlook, changing interpretations, reaching a transcendental state, feeling euphoric, or getting blazed, buzzed, baked, or high — tripping, rolling, or railing — one way or another, is a concept that has existed throughout history in cultures all over the world.
-Today its often associated with ingesting a substance to induce such feelings, thoughts, or visions, but pursuing natural highs may easily be much more interesting and sustainable than relying on substances.
+Today it's often associated with ingesting a substance to induce such feelings, thoughts, or visions, but pursuing natural highs may easily be much more interesting and sustainable than relying on substances.

 Does your question about getting high naturally refer to using substances that occur in nature, or getting high without the use of any substances?
 Naturally-occurring, mind-altering substances abound.
-Consuming an organic rather than a manufactured compound doesn't guarantee that it's safe; plenty of poisons are also found in nature.
+Consuming an organic, rather than a manufactured, compound doesn't guarantee that it's safe; plenty of poisons are also found in nature.
 But it is true that the feeling of being high ultimately is found in nature — specifically, in your brain.
 Neurotransmitters are generally responsible for feelings of euphoria or contentment.
 Most substances work by increasing levels of neurotransmitters, such as dopamine, serotonin, and norepinephrine, in the brain.
 Endorphins (which mean "natural morphine") are produced in the brain in response to pain and stress.
 They increase levels of dopamine, which enhances mood, and they cause reduction in pain levels.

 So how may you induce these feelings naturally and safely?
 Several ways known that don't involve ingesting, inhaling, or injecting anything include:

-- A "runner's high" is a well-known term, but what is it, exactly?
+- "Runner's high" is a well-known term, but what is it, exactly?
 Running and other forms of intense, cardio exercise may alter the brain.
 Specifically, researchers have found that areas of the brain associated with emotion are flooded with endorphins immediately after strenuous activity.
 Physical activity may be a great natural high along with its many other pros.
 Check out the Go Ask Alice!
 Nutrition & Physical Activity archives for more ideas.

 - Meditation may produce a high-like feeling.
-The process of certain forms of meditation involves quieting the mind by becoming mindful of your thoughts and attempting to release those thoughts or to become aware of the space between the thoughts.
+The process of certain forms of meditation involves quieting the mind by becoming mindful of your thoughts and attempting to release those thoughts or become aware of the space between the thoughts.
 Research indicated that neurochemical changes take place in the brains of seasoned meditators.
 Try taking some long deep breaths to float on…

 - Orgasms, whether it occurs from sex or masturbation, may produce a feeling of euphoria, an added bonus to other pleasurable sensations that come along with sex.
 Sounds like a win-win situation.